Emma-ctrlreach/gitws/README.md

 feat/bm-yt -> JOURNAL_bm-yt.md
 ```

+The detail panel displays:
-The computed slug is displayed in the detail panel.
+- the computed slug
+- the resolved slug
+- the exact resolved journal filename
+- whether resolution came from the primary path or a fallback

 If the primary journal path does not exist, `gitws` tries fallbacks for non-feature branches:
 - suffix slug after the first branch segment
 - full normalized branch slug